 “There’s been a deluge of negative economic reports coming out from the major industrial centers,” Ravi Bharadwaj, a market analyst in Washington at Western Union Business Solutions, a unit of Western Union Co.
-(WU), said yesterday in a telephone interview.
+(WU:US), said yesterday in a telephone interview.
 “Broader views don’t seem to be suggesting that an eccentric pro-risk position is prudent.”

 The difference in the number of wagers by hedge funds and other large speculators on an advance in the Canadian dollar compared with those on a drop, known as net longs, rose to 111,881 contracts in the five days ended on Sept.
 18, up from net longs of 101,860 a week earlier, according to Commodity Futures Trading Commission data compiled by Bloomberg.